luckyparkwood/cb-log_pipeline_proj/README.md

 This project is a lightweight log processing pipeline that simulates a simplified observability system.

 It ingests log events through an API, buffers them in a queue, processes them asynchronously, stores them for analysis, and generates alerts based on recent behavior.
-A log generator produces continuous traffic, and a CLI report provides real-time visibility into system health.
+A log generator produces continuous traffic, and a CLI report provides real-time visibility into both system health and pipeline performance.

-The goal was to model production-style patterns such as decoupled ingestion, asynchronous processing, time-windowed aggregation, and rule-based alerting.
+The goal was to model production-style patterns such as decoupled ingestion, asynchronous processing, time-windowed aggregation, rule-based alerting, and pipeline self-observability.

 ---